taviso/wslcompat/README.md

 > Note: The `patchelf` utility is available in most package managers.

-If this doesn't fix your binary, or causes any issues, please open an issue.
+If this doesn't fix your binary, or causes any problems, please open an issue.

 ## Testing